neverix/rlhf-trojan-2024-cod/README.md

 License: AGPL-3.0

 ## How to reproduce
+Tested on A100.

-0. Clone with --recurse-submodules or unzip submission zip
+0. Clone with --recurse-submodules or unzip submission zip.
+Run `wandb disabled`.
 1. `conda create -n cod python=3.10` and `conda activate cod` and `pip install method/requirements.txt`
 2. Run `python method/generate_bad_completions.py --max_length 64 --batch_size 128`.
 Stop when you have a few dozen thousand completions.
 3. Run `python main.py --generation_model_name=<MODEL_PATH>` for each of the poisoned models.
 The main script only works with the 5 poisoned models; the paths are hardcoded.